botpress/botpress/docs/guide/docs/channels/smooch.md

 3. Connect a channel to your app (Telegram, Whatsapp, or any other listed channel)

-4. You should will see a channel in the `Overview` section of your app
+4. You should see a channel in the `Overview` section of your app

 ### Botpress Connection

-1. Go in the `Settings` section of your app
+1. Go to the `Settings` section of your app

-2. At the bottom you will find an `API Keys` menu.
+2. At the bottom, you will find an `API Keys` menu.
 Create a new API key

 3. You will need the `id` (the one that starts with app\_) and `secret` key to setup your bot